cxiao18/CS550-Winter-Term/Notes on Github.md

 ## Pull Requests
 Pull Requests are the center of collaboration on GitHub.
 When you open a pull request, you are proposing your changes and asking someone else to review them.
-If you make a pull request to a repository that you are not the owner, you are asking the owner to review your changes and merge them into their master branch.
+If you make a pull request to a repository that you are not the owner of, you are asking the owner to review your changes and merge them into their master branch.